 Kitchen cabinets with a darker finish – we love the idea of a deep, inky blue – along with black, aluminum frame windows and dark wood accessories successfully hint at a moodier feeling interior style without overwhelming a small space.

-For more black kitchen ideas check out our full gallery.
+- For more black kitchen ideas check out our jam packed gallery.

-9. Use accessories to inject colour into a space
+11. Use accessories to inject color into a space

 Open shelving is a great kitchen storage alternative that works well in a galley kitchen.
 In addition to costing less, overall, than kitchen cabinetry, open shelving also allows for a more relaxed, unfitted finish.